bryanbuitrago/banzai-demo/README.md

 This project aligns with Banzai’s focus on marketing insights and ROI optimization while demonstrating expertise in their preferred tech stack.

-Here's your updated **README** with all formulas formatted in inline code for proper display on GitHub:

 ---

 ## 📈 Key Marketing Metrics